 You may be a small company working out of an equally small facility, a medium sized company struggling with the growing pains of managing an ever more successful business, or a large company wrestling with whether you should be doing your order fulfillment in-house or through outsourcing.

 Regardless of your situation the keys to success in fulfilling your online customer orders are within your reach.
-Careful, thoughtful and conscious application of the techniques we have described here will enable you to meet your customer demands and your financial imperatives.
+Careful, thoughtful and conscious application of the warehouse process techniques we have described here will enable you to meet your customer demands and your financial imperatives.

 The keys are proven techniques and principles that you can apply to help your business succeed!